pmean/classes/biostats-1/src/syllabus.md

 **Asynchronous Online** (section 0002): Students will view recordings from the synchronous Zoom sessions.

 **International students** (section 0003): Students will attend Synchronous Zoom sessions scheduled every Tuesday from 1pm to 3:45pm.
 In addition, students will sign an attendance sheet in the Biomedical and Health Informatics office, held by Ricardo Moniz.
+This is intended to meet the needs of some international students who have to demonstrate that most of their instruction is on-site.
+Consult with the International Student Affairs Office if you are unsure about your requirements.
+This section is not limited to only international students, but there is no difference between this section and the synchronous zoom session other than the attendance sheet.

 All students will